 Even after you have completed all formal courses required for your degree, you may need to use university facilities to carry out a required independent study, thesis research, and/or projects.
 For the protection of both you and the university, NAU requires that you be enrolled for credit during any term that you use university facilities or require the professional time of faculty members.
-This includes work on your thesis (COM 699) or projects (COM 690).
+This includes work on your thesis

+(COM 699) or project (COM 690).

 Continuous Enrollment Relating to Master's Theses (COM 699).
 When you begin working on a master's thesis (COM 699), the Graduate College expects you to enroll each semester from the time you begin this work until completion of your degree.
 You must register for a minimum of one (1) credit each fall and spring semester.
-If you are using research or other university facilities, and/or the professional time of faculty members, you should enroll for at least three (3) units.
-During the term you complete and defend your thesis (even if this will be in the summer term), you must enroll for at least three (3) units to reflect the increased demands on the time of both faculty and the staff of the Graduate College.
+If you are using research or other university facilities, and/or the professional time of faculty members, you should enroll for at least one (1) credit.
+During the term you complete and defend your thesis (even if this will be in the summer term), you must also enroll for at least one (1) unit to reflect the increased demands on the time of both faculty and the staff of the Graduate College.
+You must finish with at least six (6) credits of COM 699, though you might end up with more than six (6) credits of COM 699.